dgbjb20191230/advanced_Calculator_Desktop_Version_rurst/DEVELOPMENT_GUIDE_EN.md

 ---

 ## Project Overview
 This project is an advanced scientific calculator desktop application based on React + Tauri.
 It supports basic and scientific calculations, memory operations, history records, and more.
-The UI is modern and responsive, supporting Windows 32/64-bit systems, portable versions, and multiple installer formats.
+The UI is modern and responsive, supporting Windows 32/64-bit systems, Linux systems, portable versions, and multiple installer formats.

 ---